Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if symptoms of this disorder develop.
-Seek urgent medical care if bluish skin (cyanosis) occurs.
+Call your provider if you have symptoms of this disorder.
+Seek medical care right away if bluish skin ( cyanosis ) occurs.

 There is no known prevention.
-Patients should avoid using sleeping medications or other medications that may cause drowsiness.
+You should avoid using sleep medicines or other drugs that can cause drowsiness.

-Malhotra A. Disorders of ventilatory control.
+Malhotra A, Powell F. Disorders of ventilatory control.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier;2011:chap 86.
+Goldman-Cecil Medicine .
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 86.

 Weinberger SE, Cockrill BA, Mandel J. Disorders of ventilatory control.
 In: Weinberger SE, Cockrill BA, Mandel J, eds.
 Principles of Pulmonary Medicine .
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 18.

 Respiratory system - illustration